nils-degroot/peeko/src/index.md

 **Current status**:

-* Internship at Mitsubishi Turbocharger and Engine Europe B.V.
+* Internship at Mitsubishi Turbocharger and Engine Europe
 * Completing my study at Windesheim in Almere

 ### Experiences